 Outagamie County participates in the Safe Streets Treatment Options Program (SSTOP).
-The program is designed to reduce recidivism by convicted OWI offenders.
+The program aims to reduce recidivism of convicted OWI offenders.
 Additional information regarding the program is available at the following link: Outagamie County SSTOP Program.

 Outagamie County OWI Sentencing Guidelines:

-Counties in Wisconsin are divided into judicial districts.
+Wisconsin divides its counties into judicial districts.
 Outagamie County belongs to the 8th Judicial District.
-Each district maintains OWI Sentencing Guidelines.
-Sentencing arguments in drunk driving cases are made with consideration to the district's sentencing guidelines.
+Each region maintains OWI Sentencing Guidelines.
+It is prudent to frame sentencing arguments to the district's sentencing guidelines.
 Please click the PDF link to view the 8th Judicial District Sentencing Guidelines.

-For additional information regarding Milwaukee County, please contact Atty.
+For further information regarding Milwaukee County, please contact Atty.
 Skarie.

 The information provided solely for general informational purposes, is subject to change, and may not be up to date.
 Please contact Atty.
 Skarie or the appropriate agency to confirm the accuracy of the information provided.